College students want answers about fall, but schools may not have them for months

 Underlying questions about when and how to open are huge fiscal challenges.
 Schools already face shortfalls after refunding room-and-board payments this spring and paying unforeseen expenses.
 State budgets are under threat with the economy at a standstill.
 Families are rethinking how much they can afford in a time of job losses and shrunken savings — and how much they are willing to pay for a style of learning that was not what was advertised.

 University leaders defend their rates.
-“When people pay tuition they are paying for credit, ultimately, for a degree,” Perman said.
+“When people pay tuition, they are paying for credit, ultimately, for a degree,” Perman said.
 The system will continue to provide that, he said, with a quality education regardless of format.
 But at schools around the country, students have already demanded discounts and refunds on spring tuition.
 Remaining online in the fall will fuel more calls for price cuts.

-“When you save their entire lives to send them to this fabulous experience — the idyllic location, the labs, small discussion groups — and you’re writing this huge check for this comprehensive experience — to say that’s equivalent to an online course?” asked Elizabeth Zehner, of Bethesda, Md., who has two daughters in college.
+“When you save their entire lives to send them to this fabulous experience — the idyllic location, the labs, small discussion groups — and you’re writing this huge check for this comprehensive experience — to say that’s equivalent to an online course?” said Elizabeth Zehner, of Bethesda, Md., who has two daughters in college.
 “It’s not true.”
 Zehner, whose husband is a teacher, works for a nonprofit organization dedicated to international health.
 She said she would urge her daughters to take the next semester off if campuses aren’t open.
 “For us, it’s not worth the financial sacrifice.”

 If colleges aren’t delivering what they promise — on time — they could be in deep trouble.
 Especially if competitors decide to fully reopen.

-“It’s revenue pressure, and the sense that ‘If we’re the one that doesn’t open, we lose our share of the market permanently,’ ” said Robert Zemsky, a professor of higher education at the University of Pennsylvania.
+“It’s revenue pressure, and the sense that ‘if we’re the one that doesn’t open, we lose our share of the market permanently,’ ” said Robert Zemsky, a professor of higher education at the University of Pennsylvania.

 No 'halfway'

-Private colleges with modest endowments and enrollment are vulnerable.
+Private colleges with modest endowments and enrollments are vulnerable.
 Their brands are built on close contact between professors and students.
 That means face to face, not through Zoom.

 “It would be pretty hard to find an industry that is more threatened by this particular pandemic than residential higher education,” said Brian Rosenberg, president of Macalester College in Minnesota.
 “There’s almost no way for us to do what we do halfway.
 We’re all about closeness.
 And not just in the classroom.
 Everywhere.”